maksimKorzh/opencv-chess-bot/README.md

 # Disclaimer
 Because of a cheating being a big issue nowadays<br>
-I didn't put any effort to adapt this project to be<br> easily used out of the box by end users, e.g. by chess cheaters.<br>
+I didn't put any effort to adapt this project to be<br> easily used out of the box by end users, e.g. chess cheaters.<br>
 This project is intended for programmers with a tinkering purposes in mind.<br>
 Before asking any questions or opening issues make sure to follow<br>
 the tutorials below - they are short and full of the timestamps<br>